prabindh/darknet-cpp-windows/README.md

 https://github.com/prabindh/darknet-cpp-windows

-- Copy the "common" folder from Nvidia GPU Computing Toolkit into darknet-cpp-windows\darknet\ folder.
+- Copy the "common" folder from Nvidia GPU Computing Toolkit into darknet-cpp-windows\darknet\ folder (in the same location as the darknet.vcxproj file).

 - Open the below solution file in Visual Studio